 The State of California requires clinicians to check a state databank (“CURES”) before prescribing controlled substances such as benzodiazepines (i.e. Xanax, Ativan, Klonopin), some sleeping meds (i.e. Ambien), and stimulants (i.e. Adderall, Ritalin, Vyvanse).
 Foresight does not prescribe opiates or treat pain.
 However, inform our clinicians if you have pain issues as many of the medications we use in psychiatry can help pain.

 If you have recently been prescribed a controlled medication from another provider, or from an emergency room, our clinician may not prescribe the medication without additional information, such as a discussion with the other provider who is prescribing (with your written consent only).

-Prescribing controlled substances can be much more time-consuming for the clinician, as they have to check the CURES, previous prescriptions, last visit, etc. It is simplest for all to keep up with routine visits, take care of refills then.
+Prescribing controlled substances can be much more time-consuming for the clinician, as they have to check the CURES and they are not refillable.
+It is simplest for all to keep up with routine visits and take care of refills then.
 While we do not charge for common refills between visits, if controlled medications have to be filled between visits there may be an additional charge.
 This additional fee may not be paid by your insurance.

-If you have any other questions please ask office staff or your clinician.
+If you have any other questions please ask the office staff or your clinician.